What is a Responsible Manager?

 A Responsible Manager (“RM”) is a nominated person within a business who has the knowledge and skills required by ASIC as per Section C of Regulatory Guide 105 (“RG 105”).

 Finding a suitable RM to support your AFSL application is one of the most important steps in the application process.
-Each nominated RM on your application will need to cover all the authorisations you are seeking to be licensed for as part of your application.
-ASIC may require that applicants applying for some types of AFSLs have more than one RM.
+Each RM nominated as part of your application will need to demonstrate organisational competence in some or all authorisations included in your application.
+In some circumstances, ASIC may require that applicants have more than one RM.

 Experience and Qualifications

 Generally, ASIC requires RMs to have:

-- 3 of the last 5 years’ experience or 5 of the last 8 years’ experience providing financial services under a similar AFSL; and
+- 3 of the last 5 years’ experience or 5 of the last 8 years’ experience providing financial services under an AFSL with similar authorisations; and

 - tertiary level qualification such as an Advanced Diploma in Financial Services or a Bachelor’s Degree in either Business, Commerce, Economics or Finance.

-If you are intending on dealing with retail clients, the nominated RM must have RG146 in each financial product you are seeking authorisation.
+If you intend to provide general advice to retail clients, the nominated RM must have RG146 in each financial product for which you are seeking authorisations.